Cheerleaders, swirling winds, golden feats -- Life at PyeongChang 2018

 Olympic etiquette

+Cowbells, loud music and tomfoolery are not appropriate at every Olympic venue.
 At some events, there is protocol to be followed.
-Cowbells, loud music and tomfoolery are not appropriate at every Olympic venue.

 From the baggy trousers, fancy dress and bandanas of the snow park, welcome to the more sedate world of curling, regarded as lawn bowls on ice.